 But that doesn’t mean you need to make a hatchet job out of your visit (like Mr. Griswald and his infamous 2-second look at the canyon in the cult film National Lampoon’s Vacation).

 After a lot of research and speaking to a heap of others who had visited the Grand Canyon from different locations and using different tour options, I made my decision.
-What follows is my suggestions for how to spend one day at the Grand Canyon.

 Visit the Grand Canyon from Flagstaff